eikehmueller/ma32070/lectures/Exercises.md

 $$
 \|e_h\|_{L_2(\Omega)}\approx C h^{\alpha}
 $$
-which empirical rate of convergence $\alpha$ do you observe in the two cases?
+for some constant $C$, which empirical rate of convergence $\alpha$ do you observe in the two cases?

 ## Practicalities
 * Save your implementation of `error_nrm()`in the file `algorithms.py` and the main program (copied from above) in `driver.py` in the same directory `ma32070/exercise5`